John070/Retail-Transaction-Data-Analysis/README.md

 5. ProductID : The product ID
 6. Cost : Cost of a unit of the product

-I have attempted to extract the folllowing details from this dataset
+I have attempted to extract the following details from this dataset
 1. Revenue collected per year
 2. Revenue collected per month
 3. Number of purchases made from each Retail outlet